01 of 06

-Some elements of Feng shui practice date back at least 6,000 years, and it contains elements of various branches of scholarly study, including physics,... philosophy, astronomy, and astrology.
-It is related closely to closely to the Taoist vision and understanding of nature, particularly the idea that the land is alive and filled with Chi, or energy.
-Other concepts shared between feng shui and Taoism include the polarities of yin and yang—the polar opposites that cannot exist without the other—and the theory of five elements.
+Some elements of feng shui practice date back at least 6,000 years, and it contains elements of various branches of scholarly study, including physics, philosophy, astronomy, and astrology.
+It is related closely to the Taoist vision and understanding of nature, particularly the idea that the land is alive and filled with chi or energy.

 02 of 06

-The principle of yin and yang.
-The Taoist theory of yin and yang is essential to feng shui.
-At the core of this principle lies a belief that a balance of the feminine (Yin) and the masculine (Yang) in our lives is necessary to maintain a good flow of Chi and a content, happy, successful life.
+The core of the Taoist theory of yin and yang is the belief that a balance of the feminine (yin) and the masculine (yang) is necessary to maintain a good flow of chi and a content, successful life.

-The principle of five elements.
-Also central to Taoism and feng shui is the theory of five elements.
-By tradition, feng shui practice holds that all things consist of varying degrees of five elements.
-In the feng shui system, wood, fire, earth, metal, and water are the five elements, and each is represented by certain colors that can help us bring harmony to a particular space.
+By tradition, feng shui practice holds that all things consist of varying degrees of the five elements: wood, fire, earth, metal, and water.
+Each is represented by certain colors that can help you bring harmony to a particular space.

 The five elements can interact in any number of ways, some constructive and some destructive.
 In the constructive cycle, for example, water provides moisture for trees (wood) to grow; wood then becomes a fuel for fire; the residue of fire is ash or soil; the ash/soil is the essence of earth minerals that form metals; and as metal cool, they allow water to condense, completing the cycle.
 In a destructive cycle, on the other hand, metal can cut wood; and wood can grow over and consume soil.Continue to 3 of 6 below.